jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/releases/isis-release-process.md

     - [ ] **Update the Authors List**:  If there are any new contributors to the project since the last release, update the `AUTHORS.rst` file to include them.
     - [ ] Submit a Pull Request: Submit a pull request into the release branch.

+=== "Prod"

+    - [ ] Update the Changelog.
+Move **only bug fixes and non-breaking features** under this release.
+Follow the instructions in [CHANGELOG.md](https://raw.githubusercontent.com/DOI-USGS/ISIS3/dev/CHANGELOG.md) for how to do this.
+    - [ ] Update `code.json` by adding a new entry with the Prod version.
+    - [ ] **Update the Authors List**:  If there are any new contributors to the project since the last release, update the `AUTHORS.rst` file to include them.
+    - [ ] Submit a Pull Request: Submit a pull request into the release branch.

 !!!
 Success ""